Converting a Word document to an InDesign document is not a simple task.

 Footnotes: They work, but you can’t control the style inside InDesign so be very careful with using them and set the style you want in the Word file, so that you’ll keep it that way when you import the Word document to InDesign.

 Images: If you place images inside a Word document, InDesign will import them as embedded images.
-I’d highly discourage you from doing so because once an image is embedded, you won't be able to edit it.
+I’d highly discourage you from doing so because once an image is embedded, you won't be able to edit it (here is how to properly insert images in your documents).
 Linking images is always the best solution because it keeps the file size down and makes work more efficient (allowing you to update the image).

 Shapes: Who needs to import shapes from a Word document to an InDesign file?
 That’s what InDesign thinks.
 If you use shapes in your Word file, InDesign won’t import or convert them.